Progress report for FNE22-014

 The parasol beds were inoculated on May 23, 2022.
 The method for parasol inoculation included spreading the culture, dead grass clippings, aged hardwood and pine wood chip mulch (at a three quarters hardwood to pine ratio), and cardboard across 40 feet of each of three 50 feet beds.
 First, dead grass clippings were laid down to a depth of one inch.
 Next, corrugated cardboard pieces ranging for 16 square inches to one square foot were laid on the bed, and then parasol sawdust spawn was spread over the cardboard.
 Lastly, aged composted wood mulch was spread across the bed to a depth of six inches, across the width and length of the bed.

-After inoculation the beds required regular watering totaling approximately one inch of well water and or rainfall per week.
-The beds were watered Monday through Friday from late May until September.
+After inoculation the beds required regular watering totaling approximately one inch of well water, or rainfall per week.
+The beds were watered Monday through Friday from late May until September in 2022 and 2023.
 Each bed was watered when rainfall was not sufficient.
-When rainfall was not present each bed received 10 minutes per day from the hose, an hour of drip irrigation from three different drip lines on each bed.
+When rainfall was not present each bed received approximately 10 minutes per day of hand watering, an average of 4.5 days per week, and an hour of drip irrigation from three different drip lines on each bed over an average of 5 days per week.

 Soaking cardboard before inoculation.